Man eludes DEA after 114-pounds of fentanyl found in car

 Health officials in South Bend confirmed with Nexstar’s KDVR that they’ve had a string of fentanyl deaths.
 South Bend police also said they were made aware of the fentanyl coming to the city sometime in the summer.

 CSP took Maldonado into custody on several potential drug charges, but after speaking with a DEA agent, he agreed to cooperate with federal investigators.
-The day after that stop, and after agreeing to continue to South Bend, agents lost contact with Maldonado ane he apparently removed a tracker from his vehicle.
+The day after that stop, and after agreeing to continue to South Bend, agents lost contact with Maldonado, and he apparently removed a tracker from his vehicle.

 Seizure touted, but no mention of eluding